nicolewhite/algebra.js/CONTRIBUTING.md

 This will create a `node_modules` directory in the current working directory.

-## Run Tests

-```
-$ npm test
-```

-This will run the Jasmine tests, a lint check, and a code coverage check.
-Any errors from `npm test` should be addressed before making a pull request.

 ## Add Tests

 Tests are written in [Jasmine](http://jasmine.github.io/edge/introduction.html).
 The test files are located in the `test` directory.
 If your tests fit into one of the current test file categories, just go ahead and add them there.
 Otherwise, you can create a new test file.
 It has to end in `-spec.js`.

+## Run Tests

+```
+$ npm test
+```

+This will run the Jasmine tests and a lint check.
+Any errors from `npm test` should be addressed before making a pull request.

 ## Contribute Code